Footer Texture

 One big lesson I’ve learned is this:

-Most presentations talked about years later include games, or an experiential element.
+The most memorable presentations - the ones talked about years later - included games, or an experiential element.

 Over time, I’ve begun to see facilitation as a form of activism, and at times it feels like facilitation is my religion.
 So, catch me out here, spreading the gospel.